thenamangoyal/RISC-Simulator/README.txt

 *To export the result for a test file eg. array_sum.mem ./sim test/array_sum.mem>output

+*To clean compiled code
+make clean

-The code generates a DATA_OUT.mem i.e. the complete memory at the termination of program.
+The code generates a DATA_OUT.mem i.e. the complete memory at the termination of program and a STATE_OUT.mem i.e. complete state of processor at the termination of program.

 The output contains instruction by instruction work done in each cycle in all stages namely -